scarolan/ptfe-preflight-check/README.md

 tested on RHEL 7.5.

 ## Usage Instructions
-Install InSpec on your Linux instance.
+Install InSpec on your Linux instance or on your local workstation.
 The easiest way to go about this is by installing the Chef Development Kit.
 You can do that with this one-liner.
-If you are unable to install the ChefDK on your Linux machine, you can still scan the server via SSH from your local machine.
+If you are unable to install the ChefDK on your Linux server, you can still scan the server via SSH from your local machine.
 Simply download and install the ChefDK onto your laptop to use the SSH method.

 ```
 curl https://omnitruck.chef.io/install.sh | sudo bash -s -- -c current -P chefdk